-Entry into the meet is at the entry gate on the west side of the stadium.
+Enter at the gate on the west side of the stadium.
 All event sign-ups are taken on site.
 Look for signs to the event sign-up area.
 If an event form is no longer at the table it has moved to the clerk's tent.
-Kids do not need to sign-up at the entry desk.
-They will pick up "kid's tags" for each event they do (maximum of 4).
+Kids do not need to sign-up at the entry desk; they pick up "kid's tags" for each event (maximum of four).
 Kids events are for ages 14 and under.
-All other entries will be classified as "open".
-All participants need to fill out a USATF waiver before entry to their first meet.
-Forms for adults are HERE.
-Forms for minors are HERE.
-Entry fees may be paid online or at the gate (NOTE: if you pay online Wednesday before the meet you will need to bring a receipt of the transaction).
+All other entries will be classified as open.
+All participants must complete a USATF waiver before entry.
+Forms for adults are here.
+Forms for minors are here.
+Entry fees may be paid online or at the gate.
+(If you pay online Wednesday before the meet, you must bring a receipt of the transaction.)

-- Immediate Family - $30 Please check our registration page for our definition of a family.
+- Immediate family $30 Check the registration page for our definition of family.

 meet results & electronic timing

 We post each meet’s results before the next one and sometimes within a day or two.
-We also hope to complete more years prior to 1999, but will need volunteer help in getting it done!
-All years 1999-present are currently on the web site!
+We also hope to complete more years prior to 1999, but will need volunteer help in getting it done.
+All years 1999-present are currently online.
 Note that only the older kids in the youth events are started with a gun, which is required for electronic timing, but all high school, open, and masters' events 100m, 200m, 400m, 800m, 1500m, mile, and hurdle events are timed electronically.
-We sometimes run out of adequate light late in the meet, so our 3000 and 5000 times are often hand-timed.
+We sometimes run out of adequate light late in the meet, so our 3000m and 5000m races are often hand-timed.

-We often mix special events intothe evening’s schedule.
+We often mix special events into the evening’s schedule.
 We reserve the right to alter the time schedule to fit them in appropriately.
-We plan to hold a hammer throw at West Seattle on Saturday, August 5, from 9-noon.

 HELPERS & VOLUNTEERS

 We need clerks, field event judges, starters, timers, finish pickers, computer folks – everything!
-If you can attend 8 or more meets, we can even offer you a small stipend for your assistance – ask us, or go to the volunteer page and sign in!
+If you can attend eight or more meets, we can even offer you a small stipend for your assistance.
+Ask us, or go to the volunteer page and sign in.

-Due to time constraints, we only offer 100-meter and 110-meter hurdles on odd-numbered weeks, using open spacing only.
+Due to time constraints, we offer only 100-meter and 110-meter hurdles on odd-numbered weeks, using open spacing only.
 Heights can be 30 or 33 inches for the 100-meter event, and 39 or 42 inches for the 110-meter event.
-We offer 400-meter hurdles on even-numbered weeks and -- with enough advanced notice -- can offer the master's 300-meter hurdles, which use the settings and hurdle marks for open hurdles.
-We cannot hold the high school 3000-meter hurdles, because hurdles are set at different marks for that event.
+The 100-meter hurdles are only available using the high school and open women's marks -- youth girls placement are not marked at Shoreline.
+We offer 400-meter hurdles on even-numbered weeks and, with enough advanced notice, can offer the master's 300-meter hurdles, which use the settings and hurdle marks for open hurdles.
+We cannot hold the high school 300-meter hurdles because hurdles are set at different marks for that event.

 We provide limited implements for throwing events.
 You may bring your own.
-If you claim a record or qualifying mark of any type, your personal implement will be impounded until it can be certified.
+If you claim a record or qualifying mark of any type, your personal implement will be impounded until certified.

-Please contact series director and CNW Events manager Bill Roe at firstname.lastname@example.org if you need further information.
+Contact series director and CNW Events manager Bill Roe at firstname.lastname@example.org for more information.